What is an accommodation?

 There are several resources available at Harvard depending on which part of campus you are visiting:

-- Visitor wheelchairs available on a first come-first served basis for attendees at the Harvard Art Museum, Harvard Museum of Natural History and the Harvard Admissions office.
+- Visitor wheelchairs are available on a first-come, first-served basis for attendees at the Harvard Art Museum, Harvard Museum of Natural History and the Harvard Admissions office.

-- Harvard University Disability Services also has a limited supply of wheelchairs available for loan to the Harvard community.
-To request, please complete this form.
+- Harvard University Disability Resources also has a limited supply of wheelchairs available for loan to the Harvard community.
+To request, please email firstname.lastname@example.org

 - Additional resources for long term wheelchair rental or other equipment rental can be found on our website under Vendors and Service Providers.